fairsharecoin/fairsharecoin/README.md

 ## Principles

 - One FSC per unique person
 - Identity is verified once via passport (ICAO standard)
 - Wallets must receive FSC from a verified user before they can be used
 - Anonymous behavior is allowed after issuance — not before
 - Upon death, coins become inactive (deflation by nature)
 - Wallets can be recovered if ID is updated or lost

 ---

 ## About This Repository

 This is the core FairShareCoin project repository.
-It will contain:
+It contains:

-- [Pseudocode](./pseudocode.md) describing FSC’s logic and rules
+- [Pseudocode](./pseudocode.md) outlining the logic of FSC
 - Whitepaper (work in progress)
 - Technical notes and design philosophy
 - Contribution guidelines

 ---